 She became a vocal advocate for persons with disabilities in 1996 when her daughter was born with Spina Bifida and has since been looking at the world through a disability lens, promoting inclusion for all.

 She is employed with the PEI Council of People with Disabilities, a non-profit organization whose mandate is to “promote the full inclusion of persons with disabilities in Island society”.
 She began her career at PEICOD in the Community Access department providing advocacy, awareness and supports for community and disability benefits.
-Devon then transitioned to the Employment department pursuing her passion of helping people realize their employment and education goals.
+Devon then transitioned to the Employment department pursuing her passion for helping people realize their employment and education goals.
 She is now the Employment Services Manager for PEICOD and sits on the board of the PEI Career Development Association.
-As Manager of Employment Services, Devon oversees various employment programs including pre-employment workshops, one-on-one case management, Job Development, Job Coaching and an Opportunities fund wage subsidy program “Abilities@Work”.
+As Manager of Employment Services, Devon oversees various employment programs including pre-employment workshops, one-on-one case management, Job Development, Job Coaching and an Opportunities Fund wage subsidy program “Abilities@Work”.
 She is also involved in employer engagement initiatives on the Island and is responsible for staff development and training.

 Devon has two daughters, Carlee and Rylee and you can find all three of them singing all across the Island at various events.